 After the flexographic printing process, a new form of packaging printing emerges that is as powerful and reliable as its predecessor.
 Screen Printing, also known as silk screen or stencil printing, is an artform in itself.
 Just like a painter dips their brush into paint to create a masterpiece on canvas, this method uses a mesh-covered frame with a stencil placed atop it; where the artist's brush would be replaced by squeegees filled with ink which are used to pull the ink through the holes in the mesh onto whatever substrate is below.

-A paper pattern or film positive cutout holds back certain areas of the screen so only specific shapes can receive ink when pressure is applied.
+The mesh stretched across the screen serves as a barrier between the ink and substrate while still allowing for even distribution of the ink. | A paper pattern or film positive cutout holds back certain areas of the screen so only specific shapes can receive ink when pressure is applied. | Using light sensitive emulsions overtop of screens allows one to place desired designs directly onto them before they are ready for use. |

 With these tools at hand, print shops have been able to achieve amazing results time after time with high levels of accuracy and detail.
 Those detailed images often contain gradients and shading that fool many people’s eyes making them think those prints came from other processes!
 Not only can you feel confident in your ability to reproduce artwork but you can produce big runs quickly without sacrificing quality due to advancements in automated equipment available today.